Benchmarking and Learning Real-World Customer Service Dialogue: Details of Prompts

-This section presents the key prompts used in our OlaMind framework: \begin{itemize}[leftmargin=*] \item ``Human Thinking and Strategy Mining Prompt'' is used to extract reasoning processes and response strategies from human CSRs. \item ``Human-Likeness Scoring Prompt'' evaluates the human-likeness of responses. \item ``Dialogue GSB Evaluation Prompt'' enables relative comparison of two responses along multiple dimensions. \item ``Hallucination Detection Prompt'' identifies and categorizes hallucination types in responses. \item ``Risk Judgment Prompt'' assesses potential risks in dialogues between users and customer service. \end{itemize}
+\begin{itemize}[leftmargin=*] \item ``Human Thinking and Strategy Mining Prompt'' is used to extract reasoning patterns and service strategies from human experts. \item ``Dialogue Quality Rating Prompt'' evaluates the overall quality of responses. \item ``Policy Compliance Judgment Prompt'' evaluates policy compliance of responses with respect to the service policy. \item ``Tool Calling Judgment Prompt'' evaluates tool-calling capability in responses. \item ``Risk Judgment Prompt'' assesses potential risks in dialogues between users and customer service. \item ``Hallucination Detection Prompt'' identifies and categorizes hallucination types in responses. \item ``Rubrics Creation Prompt'' derives structured evaluation rubrics from service policy and reference responses. \item ``Rubric-aware Reward Prompt'' systematically scores the overall quality of responses based on weighted rubrics for reinforcement learning. \item ``CoT Quality Judgment Prompt'' evaluates the quality of CoT reasoning patterns and service strategies. \end{itemize}